commonality/getting-started-inner-source/docs/developer-guide/api.md

     _Why:_

-    > ⌦ To protect your APIs from bot threats that call your API thousands of times per hour.
+    > ![info][octicon-info] To protect your APIs from bot threats that call your API thousands of times per hour.
 You should consider implementing rate limit early on.

 1. Setting HTTP headers appropriately can help to lock down and secure your web application. [read more...](https://github.com/helmetjs/helmet)

 1. Your API should convert the received data to their canonical form or reject them.
 Return 400 Bad Request with details about any errors from bad or missing data.

-1. All the data exchanged with the ReST API must be validated by the API.
+2. All the data exchanged with the ReST API must be validated by the API.

-1. Serialize your JSON.
+2. Serialize your JSON.

     _Why:_

-    > ⌦ A key concern with JSON encoders is preventing arbitrary JavaScript remote code execution within the browser... or, if you're using node.js, on the server.
+    > ![info][octicon-info] A key concern with JSON encoders is preventing arbitrary JavaScript remote code execution within the browser... or, if you're using node.js, on the server.
 It's vital that you use a proper JSON serializer to encode user-supplied data properly to prevent the execution of user-supplied input on the browser.

 1. Validate the content-type and mostly use `application/*json` (Content-Type header).

     _Why:_

-    > ⌦ For instance, accepting the `application/x-www-form-URIencoded` mime type allows the attacker to create a form and trigger a simple POST request.
+    > ![info][octicon-info] For instance, accepting the `application/x-www-form-URIencoded` mime type allows the attacker to create a form and trigger a simple POST request.
 The server should never assume the Content-Type.
 A lack of Content-Type header or an unexpected Content-Type header should result in the server rejecting the content with a `4XX` response.

 ## 4. Documentation

 1.  **Fill the API section in the README for "API"**.
+For large APIs, provide a link to comprehensive documentation.

 1.  **Authentication examples.** Describe API authentication methods with a code sample.

+2. **Host information:** Prefer specifing hostnames using the [host-meta JSON schema ![external-link][octicon-link-external]][schema-host-meta-url].

-1.  **URI structure.** Explaining The URI Structure (path only, no root URI) including The request type (Method).
-For each endpoint explain:
+1.  **URI structure.** Explain the URI Structure (path only, no root URI) including The request type (Method).

 1.  **URI Params.** If URI Params exist, specify them in accordance with name mentioned in URI section: